 - When a gallstone gets stuck in the bile duct or where the bile duct and pancreatic duct open into the small intestine.
 This affects or even blocks the enzymes (chemicals) enzymes in the pancreatic duct.

-- As the result of a bout of heavy drinking, usually about six to 12 hours later, although why this happens is unclear.
+- As the result of a bout of heavy drinking, usually about 6–12 hours later, although why this happens is unclear.

 Rare causes include viral infections, injury or surgery around the pancreas, autoimmune disease, medicine or colonoscopy.